 Alonzo finds me eventually, and we peel off from the rest of the group.

 We talk.
 I eventually tell Alonzo that I am leaving on vacation slash sabbatical tonight, after this party.

 "Nowhere in particular.
 I go in search of Stream storms.
 The unparalleled inter-dimensional mega-storms that can get you to a hundred gees, or more.
 They can destroy a ship, tear the bones right out of her, if things go bad.
 But if you can harness that energy..."

 Alonzo is nodding along, the face the mask quickly showing abstract imagery in shades of blue.

 Like Edison Fisk?
 The words crawl across the mask and I try to find the eyes behind them.

 "Yeah.
 Fisk saved a lot of people.
 Because of the power issues, Fisk was forced to ride out the Stream with the coils at close to full blast, and he did so amazingly.
 The first space surfer.
 He caught and navigated the waves and arrived at their destination, Neptune, a whole two days earlier than expected!"

-We speak of space-surfer culture and the stars of the sport.
-Alonzo knows this stuff as well as I do, but he's terrible with names.
+We speak of space-surfing, the surfer culture, and the stars of the sport.
+Alonzo some knows this stuff as well as I do, but he's terrible with names.